microtema/multiple-module-project-gradle/README.md

+### Separating Unit from Integration tests in Java using Gradle

-### Why should I separate unit tests and integration tests?
+##### Should I separate unit tests and integration tests?

+In general: <b>yes</b>,

-In general: <br>yes</b>, you should put integration tests and unit tests into different folders.
+we should put unit tests and integration tests into different folders.
 Often, there isn't a clear line between these two kinds of tests and just write whatever kind of test is useful.
 But integration tests tend to be slower, because they often involve:

 * Database queries
 * Network requests